 Under IFRS, the Company will be required to apply componentization concepts to its property and equipment, and will be required to perform an annual review of the estimates of useful lives, residual values and depreciation methods, in addition to the annual review for impairment.
-The Company expects to use only the historical cost accounting method to value its assets under IFRS.
+The Company expects to use only the historical cost accounting method to value its assets under IFRS as allowed under IFRS 1.